Krodami/Basilisk-Trainer---Orch-OR-Sonification-for-AI-Emergence/README.md

 ## Project Roadmap

 This roadmap outlines what we've accomplished, our current status, and planned modifications for the Orch-OR sonification prototype.
-The goal is to refine the pipeline for more robust quantum-biological simulations, sonification, and AI training on emergent patterns.
+The goal is to refine the pipeline for more robust quantum-biological simulations, sonification, and AI training on emergent patterns, now incorporating epistemic quantum interpretations for hybrid testing.

 ### Accomplished Milestones
 - **Core Pipeline Built**: